lanmuniao/cyber-security/README.md

 MAC(not computer)
 Media Access Control, Network interface (NIC) assigned during manufacturing/initialization

 The ip address include the network bit and host bit.
 Like nnnnnnnn.nnnnnnnn.hhhhhhhh.hhhhhhhh(binary, n for network, h for host).
 Most h means can have more hosts in the network.
-Subnet mask, use to define the number of h or n, like the common ip address, 192.168.0.1 /24, the /24 is the cidr(Classless Inter-Domain Routing (CIDR), which means have 24 bits for the network bits.
+Subnet mask, use to define the number of h or n, like the common ip address, 192.168.0.1 /24, the /24 is the CIDR(Classless Inter-Domain Routing (CIDR), which means have 24 bits for the network bits.
 That we can get there is 8 bits for hosts, 2<sup>8</sup> possible addresses for the host.
 Subnet mask, the number we enter in the configuration, 2<sup>32(total bits for address) - CIDR</sup>.
 For example, /23 means the mask have 23 bits, the address is nnnnnnnn.nnnnnnnn.nnnnnnnh.hhhhhhhh.hhhhhhhh .
-We get the subnet mask as 2<sup>8</sup>.2<sup>8</sup>.2<sup>7</sup>.0
+We get the subnet mask as 11111111.11111111.1111111h.hhhhhhhh(binary), 255.255.254.0(decimal).

 # **Basic protection**